Miles makes learning a beautiful thing.

 Heartfelt themes such as these provide a framework for discussion between parent/teacher and child about such subjects and others.
 They allow adults to explore, in an engaging way, why Miles chooses to treat others in the manner that he does.

 Teacher to Teacher.

-To explain, the books are first designed for young readers (ideally kindergarten through second grade) who are learning how to read.
-The text is carefully constructed and filled with sight words and picture cues to assist the students in their quest to identify and read each word on the page.
+The books are first designed for young readers who are learning how to read, ideally kindergarten through third grade.
+The text is carefully constructed and filled with sight words, and the illustrations are filled with picture cues to assist the students in their quest to identify and read each word on the page.

 Second, the stories are designed to support teachers when teaching text connections, specifically text-to-self and text-to-text connections, which are known to boost comprehension levels.
 At the end of each story, Miles writes a hand written letter to the children, asking his readers to think about the kinds of personal connections they made to the text, and if they had ever heard or read a story similar to his.